TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Details/MythsFaqAcknowledgements.rst

 .. _typoscript-syntax-myth-proprietary:

-Myth: "TypoScript Is a Proprietary Standard"
+Myth: "TypoScript is a proprietary standard"
 ============================================

 Since TypoScript is not a scripting language it does not make sense to